appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/install-server/kubernetes.md

     # Protocol to be used for connections
     scheme: https

-  # SMTP server configuration for sending emails (auth, notifications, Testing Distribution)
+  # SMTP server configuration for sending emails (Authentication, Notifications, Testing Distribution)
   mail:
     smtp:
       # SMTP server host